Avianca Building

-Fire
+1973 Fire

-Shortly after 7 a.m. on July 23, 1973, a fire started on the 14th floor, where many things were stored, such as rugs, carpets, and gasoline.
-The building workers tried to douse the flames with buckets and fire extinguishers.
-After 15 minutes, the firefighters arrived and got on, with the misfortune that the hoses only reached up to the 12th floor.
-The flames went from the 14th to the 37th floor.
-People who were in the building at that time walked up the stairs.
-Rescue operations were carried out with helicopters that launched torrents of water.
-Some panic-stricken people jumped into the void and died.
-Others reached the roof, where they were taken out by helicopter.
-The incident left 4 dead and 63 injured.
-The structure did not suffer considerable damage.
+Shortly after 7:00 a.m. on July 23, 1973, a fire broke out on the 14th floor of the building, where flammable materials such as rugs, carpets, and gasoline were being stored.
+Building employees initially attempted to extinguish the flames using buckets of water and fire extinguishers.
+Firefighters arrived approximately 15 minutes later, but their hoses could only reach the 12th floor.

+The fire rapidly spread from the 14th to the 37th floor and burned for more than 12 hours.
+Many occupants evacuated by stairway, while others sought refuge on the roof, where they were rescued by helicopter.
+Rescue helicopters also dropped water onto the building during the emergency.
+Several people, overwhelmed by panic, jumped from the building and died.

+The fire left four people dead and 63 injured, but the building did not suffer significant structural damage.